dovecot/documentation/source/configuration_manual/mail_location/mbox/index.rst

 to have mailboxes which contain both messages and child mailboxes.

-However, the behaviour (for mailboxes other than INBOX) can be changed using the ``DIRNAME`` parameter.
-If the ``DIRNAME`` parameter is specified with a particular value, then Dovecot will store messages in a file with a name of that value, in a directory with a name equivalent to the mailbox name.
+However, the behaviour (for mailboxes other than INBOX) can be changed using the :dovecot_core:ref:`mailbox_directory_name` setting.
+If it is specified, Dovecot stores messages in a mbox file with a name of that value, in a directory with a name equivalent to the mailbox name.

 There are, however, some further considerations when doing this; see :ref:`mbox_child_folders` for an example.